jessicajyzy/wharton_tau_lab/README.md

 * `health_safety_wellbeing`
 * `financial_performance_growth`

 These categories were chosen because they capture common corporate values language and can be compared to disclosure language in later parts of the project.
+I intentionally kept them broad enough to work across industries, but specific enough to separate different kinds of values language.

 ## Prior-year change detection